airbytehq/airbyte/docs/using-airbyte/core-concepts/namespaces.md

 An example of a namespace is the RDMS's `schema` concept.
 Some common use cases for schemas are enforcing permissions, segregating test and production data and general data organisation.

-## Syncing

-The Airbyte Protocol supports namespaces and allows Sources to define namespaces, and Destinations to write to various namespaces.
+Airbyte supports namespaces and allows Sources to define namespaces, and Destinations to write to various namespaces.
+In Airbyte, the following options are available and are set on each individual connection.

-If the Source does not support namespaces, the data will be replicated into the Destination's default namespace.
-For databases, the default namespace is the schema provided in the destination configuration.

-If the Destination does not support namespaces, the [namespace field](https://github.com/airbytehq/airbyte/blob/master/airbyte-protocol/models/src/main/resources/airbyte_protocol/airbyte_protocol.yaml#L64) is ignored.

-## Destination namespace configuration

-As part of the [connections sync settings](connections/), it is possible to configure the namespace used by: 1. destination connectors: to store the `_airbyte_raw_*` tables.
-2. basic normalization: to store the final normalized tables.

-Note that custom transformation outputs are not affected by the namespace settings from Airbyte: It is up to the configuration of the custom dbt project, and how it is written to handle its [custom schemas](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/using-custom-schemas).
-The default target schema for dbt in this case, will always be the destination namespace.

-Available options for namespace configurations are:

-### - Mirror source structure

-Some sources \(such as databases based on JDBC for example\) are providing namespace information from which a stream has been extracted.
-Whenever a source is able to fill this field in the catalog.json file, the destination will try to reproduce exactly the same namespace when this configuration is set.
-For sources or streams where the source namespace is not known, the behavior will fall back to the "Destination Connector settings".

-### - Destination connector settings
+### Destination default

-All stream will be replicated and store in the default namespace defined on the destination settings page.
-In the destinations, namespace refers to:
+All streams will be replicated and stored in the default namespace defined on the destination settings page, which is typically defined when the destination was set up.
+Depending on your destination, the namespace refers to:

 | Destination Connector | Namespace setting |
 | :--- | :--- |